Choosing the right paint colours for the interior and exterior of your home is essential.

 2. Choosing Colours that do not Compliment Each Other

-When repainting your exterior, you’ll probably have to choose more than one colour.
+When repainting your exterior, you’ll probably have to choose more than one colour, especially if you are looking for Queenslander house colours.
 And they have to look good together – it’s easier said than done!

 Take a look at the exterior before and after below – the cream and brown dates the property, whereas the crisp grey (Dulux Silkwort) paired with the white trim (Dulux Lexicon Half) modernises the property.
 Best of all, this colour combo won’t go out of style.